EuMIC Plenary Session Details

 Closing

-Valeria Di Giacome-Brunel, United Monolithic Semiconductors (UMS)
+Valeria Di Giacomo Brunel, United Monolithic Semiconductors (UMS)

 Valeria Di Giacomo Brunel is at the head of Foundry Services in UMS (United Monolithic Semiconductors).
 She joined UMS in 2011 as modelling engineer and she covered later the position of project manager for technology development.